alankrantas/pxt-MAX7219_8x8/README.md

 In my test the 3.3V power from micro:bit itself (90mA) is sufficient to power 4 chained MAX7219 modules.
 You may need more for a longer matrix chain.

-## Matrix Rotation For 4-in-1 MAX7219 Modules (v0.0.2 experimental feature)
+## Matrix Rotation For 4-in-1 MAX7219 Modules (v0.0.2)

-The 4-in-1 MAX7219 module are consisted of 4 matrixs, and they are wired in a different direction.
-In order to use this, switch the "Rotate for 4-in-1 module" option as true.
+The 4-in-1 MAX7219 module are consisted of 4 matrixs, and they are wired in a different direction and order.
+To use this, switch the "Rotate for 4-in-1 module" option as true.

 ![max7219-dot - main-500x500](https://user-images.githubusercontent.com/44191076/53904356-d2e93080-4080-11e9-96bd-c1c3e5111a4b.jpg)